Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 The single feature endpoints only return GeoJSON output.

-All exports (except csv) contain data metata that includes the feature type version number, download datetime, and license information.
+All exports (except csv) contain metadata that includes the feature type version number, download datetime, and license information.
 For GeoJSON, this information is included in the feature collection metadata.
 For shapefile, an additional csv metadata file is included in the zip package, for kml it is included as "extendedData", and for geopackage it is included as an additional non-spatial metadata layer.

 .. note::

    The best way to download data for multiple feature types using the API is to use ``/features/<type>``

-   While the ``</features/>`` endpoint will return features from multiple feature types, the list of attributes returned are very limited compared to the list of attributes returned when the ``<type>`` is specified.
+   While the ``/features/`` endpoint will return features from multiple feature types, the list of attributes returned are very limited compared to the list of attributes returned when the ``<type>`` is specified.

 .. _feature-endpoints-locale: